henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 Amazon CloudWatch cannot be used to identify under-utilized Amazon EC2 instances without manually configuring an alarm with the appropriate threshold to track the Amazon EC2 utilization.

+Amazon CloudWatch cannot detect threats to your AWS account.

+You can monitor your estimated AWS charges by using Amazon CloudWatch. **Billing metric data is stored in the US East (N. Virginia)** Region and represents worldwide charges.
+This data includes the estimated charges for every service in AWS that you use, in addition to the estimated overall total of your AWS charges

 Exam Alert:

 It is useful to note the difference between CloudWatch Billing vs AWS Budgets: